-The Wolf Humanities Center offers funding for two book manuscript workshops each academic year to support pre-tenure faculty in the School of Arts & Sciences as they prepare to publish their first pre-tenure book.
+The Wolf Humanities Center offers funding for two book manuscript workshops each academic year to support pre-tenure faculty in the School of Arts & Sciences as they prepare to publish an in-process, pre-tenure book.
 Each semester, we will provide $3,000 to bring a senior guest scholar to Penn for a day.
 The Wolf Humanities Center will host a Manuscript Workshop (with lunch) in our Humanities Conference Room for the junior scholar, the invited senior scholar, and Penn colleagues who are familiar with the manuscript, including members of the junior scholar's home department (and program, if applicable).
 The day might also include the following:

 - A one-on-one mentoring session meeting between the junior faculty member and the visiting scholar

 - A conversation between the visiting scholar and the junior faculty member's mentor and/or department chair

 - A small dinner

 This opportunity is best suited for junior faculty who have a complete or near-complete book manuscript that has not yet been sent out to a press.
 Priority will be given to scholars in departments that do not already offer this opportunity to junior scholars.
 Departments are welcome to supplement the Wolf Center's funds to bring in a second scholar for the workshop, if desired.
 Funding can be used for the following: guest scholar's travel and accommodations; $1000 honorarium; lunch and dinner.

 Please stay tuned for more information, including application deadline, on the next cycle of Manuscript Workshops!

 To apply, please submit the following information, saving your document as a single PDF and naming it your Last name_First name.pdf (Franklin_Ben.pdf):